 There is no limit to the amount of time you can spend at Kingston Lacy during your visit.

 The safety of our staff, volunteers and visitors is our priority.
-To ensure that social distance is maintained have set up new one-way routes round the garden and parkland.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-The parkland, part of the garden, car park and toilets are now open.
-Our takeaway cafe is serving hot and cold drinks, crisps confectionary, sandwiches, sausage rolls, cakes and ice-cream.
-Our shop is open every day with the exception of Wednesday and Thursday.
-To ensure the safety of visitors, the house, Woodland Play Area and Kitchen Garden including the play area remain closed until further notice.
+The parkland, garden, takeaway cafe, shop and toilets are now open.
+The ground and state floors in the house are open everyday but due to limits on capacity, it may not be possible for everyone to access the house during their visit.
+To ensure the safety of visitors, the Kitchen Garden including the play area remains closed until further notice.
 We’re working hard to get these open as soon as it is safe to do so.
 You will need to wear a face covering when visiting the house, shop or cafe.

 Dogs are welcome in all outdoor areas with the exception of the formal garden, immediately behind the house.
 Assistance dogs are welcome in all areas.
 Dog friendly routes are clearly signed from arrival to help you make the most of your visit.
 We do ask that you keep your four-legged friend on a lead at all times.